Attraction (2017 film): Box office

 Attraction was a commercial success.
 It grossed 44 million RUB on its opening day, and held on the top of Russian box office for several weeks.
 By the end of its theatrical run, Attraction grossed more than 1 billion RUB, approximately three times the movie's budget.

 Critical response

 Attraction received significant positive reviews in Russian media, including Afisha, Kommersant, Mir Fantastiki, KG-portal, and The Hollywood Reporter.
-According to review aggregator Kritikanstvo.ru, out of 58 reviews, 10 were negative (among them, a very harsh review from the popular video blogger BadComedian), and the average rating of the movie was 6.4 out of 10.
+According to review aggregator Kritikanstvo.ru, out of 58 reviews, 10 were negative, and the average rating of the movie was 6.4 out of 10.
 Attraction was praised for its social commentary, visuals and acting (Oleg Menshikov's performance in particular), but some reviews criticized the movie's negative portrayal of Russian youth and certain inconsistencies in characterization.

 Attraction has an approval rating of 36% on review aggregator website Rotten Tomatoes, based on 11 reviews, and an average rating of 4.90/10.

-Sequel

-According to co-producer Aleksandr Andryushchenko, in case of commercial success, the continuation of the film will be shot.
-According to the director Fyodor Bondarchuk, the script for the continuation has already been written.

-Filming of the movie Invasion began in July 2018; the tape was released on January 1, 2020.